 Riverside Temples and Green Tea Heritage

 Uji is a riverside town south of Kyoto city that has been celebrated for centuries as the premier centre of Japanese green tea production.
 This peaceful district is home to some of the country's most exquisite UNESCO World Heritage sites, including the elegant Phoenix Hall of Byodo-in and the ancient sanctuary of Ujikami-jinja.
 With its broad river, historic bridges, and willow-lined paths, Uji offers a slower pace of life where travellers can explore the origins of the tea ceremony and the refined culture of the Heian period.
-It is a destination where the scent of roasting tea leaves fills the air and history is as deep as the river itself.
+It is a destination where the scent of brewing tea leaves fills the air and history is as deep as the river itself.

 This Adventures Afar guide contains affiliate links.
 If you book through these, we may earn a commission at no extra cost to you.